 Will you be discussing composition?
 Yes, and more.
 With each location, I will offer suggestions and go over technical (craft) questions.
 We will be there to assist you in finding and fine-tuning your compositions.

 What are the times for the class sessions?
-We will start with an orientation and some classroom training on January 23th at 1 pm., followed by a sunset shoot.
+We will start with an orientation and some classroom training on December 7th at 1 pm., followed by a sunset shoot.
 Class times for the remaining three days are: 1:00 pm - 3:00 pm.
-The workshop will end at the conclusion of the sunset shoot on January 26thth.
+The workshop will end at the conclusion of the sunset shoot on December 10th.

 What topics will you cover?
-We will utilize class time to discuss the following topics: Lightroom 5, Adobe Camera RAW (and Lightroom), global corrections, localized corrections, Levels, Curves, color enhancement, proper sharpening techniques, layers and masking techniques, HDR techniques (utilizing Nik HDR Efex Pro).
+We will utilize class time to discuss the following topics: Lightroom CC, Adobe Camera RAW (and Lightroom), global corrections, localized corrections, Levels, Curves, color enhancement, proper sharpening techniques, layers and masking techniques, HDR techniques.

 Will there be an Image Review Session?
 Yes, in fact, we have two scheduled!

 Will the latest software be discussed?
-Yes, Photoshop CC or Lightroom 5 is available, it will be discussed and demonstrarted!
+Yes, Photoshop CC or Lightroom CC is available, it will be discussed and demonstrated!

 Will there be night training sessions?
 One session of star photography is scheduled - weather permitting.